Strobodov/App/readme.md

 **It is meant for demonstration purposes only.**

-The webapp consists of the following documents and folder:
+The webapp consists of the following documents and folders:
 - config/variables\
 This file contains all variables for the environment, such as the Azure location (the datacenter region), name of the admin-account, name of the VM and also the FQDN on which the webapp will be reachable on the internet.
 Please refer to the Azure documentation for all current Azure locations.